 Now, let’s look at the bigger concepts.

-Another storytelling sacrifice is interactivity.
+Another storytelling sacrifice with this overdone cinematic presentation is interactivity.
 Video games are an interactive medium, but these overemphasized cinematic games disregard this interactivity in favor of copying movies, thus you watch rather than play.
 Therefore, it is clear that these video games hardly want to be games; they want to be movies which is futile since they will never best a good movie at being a movie.
-They will never approach the cinematography of someone like Andrei Tarkovsky (not that they even try this hard), nor the performances of the acting greats.
+They will never approach the cinematography of a Tarkovsky or Kubrick movie (not that they even try this hard), nor the performances of the acting greats.
 They do not use gameplay or environments in any way to enhance storytelling or vice versa; gameplay and storytelling in these video games are isolated and the game ends up feeling compartmentalized, at least after playing and understanding a true video game masterpiece.
 Storytelling in these cinematic games becomes overly linear and simplified.

 Attempting to be a movie just shows the developers’ lack of faith in the video game medium.
 And this “interactivity” we encourage can come in many forms, not just funneling the player into a decision like Telltale games.
 More on that on the next page.

 The video games most guilty of this cinematic overemphasis are the Uncharted games, The Last of Us, the recent Tomb Raider games, Metal Gear Solid games to some extent (pre MGS5), and many others.
 Fallout 4 is guilty as well.
 Let us look at the other sacrifices these games made in the name of cinematics, beyond “static” storytelling that belongs to another medium.